 Coaxial speakers are type of 2-way speaker designed to take up less space and to replace single-cone speakers.
 They usually include a separate tweeter and one or more crossovers built-in.
 Coaxial speakers provide improved sound over a single cone speaker and allow more pricing choices and installation options.

 Coaxial speakers are 2-way speakers mounted on the same “axis” or in the same speaker assembly.
-Most coaxial speakers provide a woofer cone and add a separate tweeter with crossover for improved sound quality & frequency response versus a standard single cone speaker.
+Most coaxial speakers provide a full range cone and add a separate tweeter with crossover for improved sound fidelity & frequency response versus a standard single cone speaker.

-Think of coaxial speakers as a middle point between single cone speakers (the most basic speakers, with mediocre or poor sound quality) and component speakers (separate speakers with an external speaker crossover).
-They offer good sound quality at an affordable price in most cases.
+Think of coaxial speakers as a middle point between single cone speakers (the most basic speakers, with mediocre or poor performance) and component speakers (separate speakers with an external speaker crossover).
+They offer good fidelity at an affordable price in most cases.

 Coaxial speakers offer several advantages: